remotestorage/remotestorage.js/doc/caching.md

 RemoteStorage.defineModule('beers', function(privateClient, publicClient) {
   var pilsener = privateClient.scope('pilsener/');

+  // to enable always caching all data (not only data that was changed), change
-  // these two are equivalent operations: privateClient.cache('pilsener/');
+  // the caching strategy from 'SEEN' (the default) to 'ALL'.
+These two are equivalent operations: privateClient.cache('pilsener/', 'ALL');
   // OR:
-  pilsener.cache();
+  pilsener.cache('', ALL');

-  // to disable caching for a given path, pass 'false' as the second argument: privateClient.cache('pilsener/', false);
+  // to disable caching for a given path, pass 'FLUSH' as the strategy: privateClient.cache('pilsener/', 'FLUSH');
   // OR:
-  pilsener.cache('', false);
+  pilsener.cache('', 'FLUSH');

   return {
     exports: {